Cyp9715/IMDB_review_crawler/README.md

 If you don't use Korean, use Google Translator.

-It's not hard, Personally, I do not feel much value in translating.(Only this repo)
+It's not hard.
+Personally, I do not feel much value in translating.(Only this repo)

 # 1. 권장 사양